divine-ray/Servilia/Groupings/Cults and Religions/Followers of Mekhane.md

 Occasionally, by sacrificing metal or energy, attuned devotees may have a insight or unlocking thought that causes their research toward the assembly to progress.

 The thing is now widespread within Thylyist and affects a lot of City Life and infrastructure.

+> [!NOTE]
-Mekhane is the god construct in Thylyist, Mekhanite is the religion and Mekhanites are the followers
+> Mekhane is the god construct in Thylyist, Mekhanite is the religion and Mekhanites are the followers
+>